antoineBarbez/RepositoryMiner/README.md

   }
 });

-// Here we fix the limit of revisions to be considered to 100 metricsExtractor.extractFromCommit(commitId, new String[]{""}, outputDir, 100);
+// To limit the number of revisions to be considered (100 here) metricsExtractor.extractFromCommit(commitId, new String[]{""}, outputDir, 100);

+// To extract the history between two commits metricsExtractor.extractBetweenCommits(commitId1, commitId2, new String[]{""}, outputDir);

+// To simply compute the metrics at a specific commit metricsExtractor.extractAtCommit(commitId, new String[]{""}, outputDir);
 ```

 ### Good to know